-- The Upper Level (300) contains the central part of our lending stacks (BM-N), computer workstations, student study rooms, The One Button Studio, the Media Room (housing children through Young Adults boos for the Education Department, the Archives, the Mazie Hall African American Heritage Room, Nonprofit Room, Edison Room, and the Special Collections Room.
+- The Upper Level (300) contains the central part of our lending stacks (BM-N, Q-Z), student study rooms, The One Button Studio, the Media Room, Juvenile Fiction and Non-Fiction Collections, the Archives, the Mazie Hall African American Heritage Room, Faculty Scholarship Room, Edison Room, and the Special Collections Room.

-- The Lower Level (100) contains the remaining lending book collection in movable shelving (P-Z) and theses and dissertations in movable shelving.
+- The Lower Level (100) contains the remaining lending book collection in movable shelving (P), one student study room, library instruction room (119), and theses and dissertations in movable shelving (non-circulating).

-Books written by Eastern University current and emeritus faculty as well as administrators are located in the new Faculty Publication Room on the Upper Level of the library and may be checked out.
+Books written by Eastern University current and emeritus faculty as well as administrators are located in the new Faculty Scholarship Room on the Upper Level of the library and may be checked out.